networknt/light-doc/content/en/tool/swagger-cli.md

 * Supports multi-file APIs via $ref pointers
-* Validate Swagger 2.0 APIs in JSON or YAML format
+* Validates Swagger 2.0 APIs in JSON or YAML format
-* Bundle multiple Swagger files into one combined Swagger file
+* Bundles multiple Swagger files into one combined Swagger file
 * Built-in HTTP server to serve your REST API

-Note: that you don't need this tool if your specification file is self contained yaml file in swagger-editor.
+Note: that you don't need this tool if your specification file is a self contained yaml file in swagger-editor.
 You can export into json format and it is validated already during the export process.